Arthur Hamerschlag: Carnegie Tech years

 When Andrew Carnegie died in 1919, the funding of the college, which had come from Carnegie himself, came under scrutiny by the estate, now controlled by the Carnegie Corporation of New York.
 It commissioned a survey in 1921 and the report recommended that the college broaden its sources of funds for the future.
 Hamerschlag, who did not have a seat on the board, felt excluded from the decision and the new direction being charted.
 He resigned in 1922.

 He returned to New York and reestablished an engineering practice.

+Personal life

+Hamerschlag married Elizabeth Ann Tollast on December 22, 1901, and they had one son.

-Hamerschlag died in 1927.
+Hamerschlag died at Roosevelt Hospital in Manhattan on July 20, 1927.
+He was buried at Homewood Cemetery in Pittsburgh.

-At Carnegie Mellon, Hamerschlag’s name is still honored through Hamerschlag Hall, the home of the Department of Electrical and Computer Engineering, as well as Hamerschlag House, a freshman dorm which was all-male since its founding in the ‘60s but was made co-ed in 2018.
+At Carnegie Mellon, Hamerschlag's name is still honored through Hamerschlag Hall, the home of the Department of Electrical and Computer Engineering, as well as Hamerschlag House, a freshman dorm which was all-male since its founding in the 1960s but was made co-ed in 2018.